prentissw/obsidian-charted-roots/docs/planning/media-upload-enhancement.md

 │ │  [Browse Files]             │ │
 │ └─────────────────────────────┘ │
 │                                 │
-│ Destination folder:             │
+│ Files will be uploaded to:      │
-│ [Canvas Roots/Media       ▼]    │
+│ Canvas Roots/Media              │
+│ (You can move files later)      │
 │                                 │
 │ Files to upload:                │
 │ • photo.jpg (2.3 MB)      [×]   │